SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 * `DELETE /event/events` requires at least one of the following parameters: `source`, `dateFrom`, `dateTo`, `createdFrom`, `createdTo`
 * `DELETE /measurements/measurement` requires at least one of the following parameters: `source`, `dateFrom`, `dateTo`

-This change will be implemented after a 6-month period at the earliest.

 ##### Breaking change in the Inventory API - restrictions for a set of properties